gpaulissen/jython/BLOG.md

 You need to run at least once an automated test with Maven in order to get all the libraries in the %USERPROFILE%\\.m2\repository directory.

-In my case I needed these Java libraries to set via environment variables to run the automated tests in RED:
+In my case I needed just this Java library to run the automated tests in RED:

 RF\_JAR=%USERPROFILE%\\.m2\repository\org\robotframework\robotframework\3.0.4\robotframework-3.0.4.jar

-RF\_JMSLIBRARY\_JAR=%USERPROFILE%\git\ics-VCCUSTOM-422\icsIntegrationTest\src\test\resources\robotframework\libraries\robotframework-jmslibrary-1.0.0.jar

 ## Selenium webdrivers